 Cosmetic Uses for Elder

-Elderberry twigs and fruit are employed in creating dyes for basketry.
-These stems are dyed a very deep black by soaking them for a week or so in a wash made from the berry stems of the elderberry (Barrows 1967).
+Elder twigs and fruit are employed in creating dyes for basketry.
+These stems are dyed a very deep black by soaking them for a week or so in a wash made from the berry stems of the Elder.
 The Cahuilla split basketry materials from the aromatic sumac (Rhus trilobata).
 Elderberry branches were used to make the shaft of arrows.
 Flutes and whistles were constructed by boring holes into stems hollowed out with hot sticks.